jordanschalm/jarndyce/readme.md

 When a blog page or blog post is requested, Jarndyce looks up the necessary post(s) and renders them with a Jade template which can be found at /templates/blog.jade.
 This template uses the title and date metadata to create a standardized title/date header above each post, so don’t include title or date headers after the metadata section of your blog post file!

 Blog bodies must be in HTML format and must have at least the following header metadata: title, date.
 Data metadata must be parseable be Date.parse() in order for blogs to be correctly ordered.
+To allow for finer grain ordering, you can specify a timeStamp metadata item.
+This is a date string parseable by Date.parse() that can be more specific than the date metadata because it is not displayed on blog pages.

 ### Syntax Highlighting
 The blog.jade template includes the necessary code to perform client-side syntax highlighting in code blocks using [Highlight.js](https://highlightjs.org “Highlight.js”).
 A link to the default highlighting stylesheet is included in the head.